christophechr/LeAREA/README.md

 ## Change the ip
-Beaucause it's not dockerize yet you need to put you local ip adress to be able to use the program to do that, please change the IP section in your .env file in area-node and area-expo directories and also the localStorage.setItem("ip"); in the app.js of the area-react directorie.
+Because it's not dockerized yet you need to put you local ip address to be able to use the program.
+To do that, please change the IP section in your .env file in area-node and area-expo directories and also the localStorage.setItem("ip"); in the app.js of the area-react directory.

 ## documentation
 You can find the documentation in the `docs` folder.